-It is required that all adult applicants and tenants sign form HUD-9886, Authorization for Release of Information.
+It is required that all adult (18 years and older) applicants and tenants sign form HUD-9886, Authorization for Release of Information.
 The purpose of form HUD-9886 is to facilitate automated data collection and computer matching from specific sources and provides the family's consent only for the specific purposes listed on the form.
 HUD and the PHA may collect information from State Wage Information Collection Agencies (SWICAs) and current and former employers of adult family members.
-Only HUD is authorized to collect information directly from the Internal Revenue Service (IRS) and the Social Security Administration (SSA).
 Adult family members must sign other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.